 What is Share a Rainbow Day?

-The idea is that on October 3, rock painters from around the world will join together to place painted rocks featuring a rainbow — we'll sprinkle the world with some color and spread some smiles and happiness.
+The idea is that on October 3, rock painters from around the world will join together to place painted rocks featuring a rainbow — we'll sprinkle our communities with some color and spread some smiles and happiness.

 - Step 1: PAINT rocks with a rainbow.
 Be creative — any deign will do, as long as it includes the essence of a rainbow.

-- Step 4: SMILE knowing your rocks will be spreading smiles as they travel!
+- Step 4: SMILE knowing your rocks will be spreading smiles as they're found.

 New to painting rocks?
 We've got everything you need to know in our beginner's guide to getting started with rock painting.